uttamsdev/temperature-app/README.md

 # Temperature App
 This an API Project with JavaScript DOM.
 User will get the temperature by searching their city.
+It shows real time data of current weather.

 ## Technologies that are used to build this project: